JuantAldea/RT-890-python-flasher/README.md

-# Radtel RT-890 Python Firmware Flasher
+# Radtel RT-890 Firmware Flasher
 An RT-890 flasher tool written in Python.
 Might work with the Ruyage UV58Plus and the Iradio UV 5118 plus.
 ## Disclaimer
 He who enters here is proceeding at his own risk, and will void the warranty of his walkie.